idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - They really made something out of this mountain.
 - Not my favorite village, it feels odd.
 - A nice little village, I wish there were more of them.
-- This city is tainted to the bones.
 - A nice city, but somehow too calm and quiet.
 - Markath never changes, does it?
 - This intrigues me, we should spend some time here.